Support

 4. Locate the file com.channld.PureMusic (or com.channld.PureMusic.plist).

-5. Drag the file to the Trash.
+5. Drag the file to the Desktop (important: not to the Trash).

 Deleting the Preferences file would be an unusual last resort in attempting to diagnose or correct a problem.
 After doing this, you'll have to re-enter the activation code (if you have purchased an activation code), but the code can be copied and pasted easily from your confirmation of purchase email.
 (Using the Defaults... button as described above will preserve the Activation Code).